Singapore investigating firms accused of selling luxury goods to North Korea

 SINGAPORE (Reuters) - Singapore said on Wednesday it was investigating two local companies accused of supplying luxury goods to North Korea in violation of U.N. sanctions.

-Citing a leaked draft of a U.N. report, British broadcaster BBC said earlier this week the two firms were OCN and T Specialist, sister companies that share the same director.
+Citing a leaked draft of a U.N. report, British broadcaster BBC said earlier this week the two firms were OCN and T-Specialist, sister companies that share the same director.

 “The Singapore authorities are aware of these cases and we are in correspondence with the U.N.
 Panel on them,” Singapore’s foreign affairs ministry said in a statement.